-The Philips Hue Go has a dramatically different design to a lot of the other products in the Hue range, which usually attempt to hide away as they look like normal light bulbs or thin strip lighting.
-The Hue Go is a large circular light that’s unashamedly bold.
+The Philips Hue Go has a dramatically different design from a lot of the other products in the Hue range, which usually attempt to hide away as they look like normal light bulbs or thin strip lighting.
+Here are our key thoughts on the design:

-Pairing the Go with a Hue Bridge means you can control the light from your Amazon Alexa, Google Assistant or Apple Siri – all of which we've reviewed – sporting smart speaker as well as through an app on your iPhone or Android device.
+Pairing the Go with a Hue Bridge means you can control the light from your Amazon Alexa or Google Assistant or Apple Siri – all of which we've reviewed – sporting smart speaker as well as through an app on your iPhone or Android device.

 We’d heartily recommend connecting it to both as it makes the Philips Hue Go a much more accessible and feature-packed product rather than just a singular light that will work on your bedside table when you press the button.

-Once you’re set up you can ask your smart speaker to initiate particular lighting routines, or you can ask it to just change the colour of the light in your room, make the light warmer or just turn it off altogether.
+Once you’re set up, you can ask your smart speaker to initiate particular lighting routines, to change the colour of the light in your room, make the light warmer, or turn it off altogether.
 Doing that with your voice is a joy, especially for the first few times you do it.
 Here are some of our favourite smart features:

-One of our favourite features is the fact you can turn the light on from the app on your phone, which means you can even turn your lights on from the car when you get home on a winter’s night.
-It also means you can make it look like someone is living in your home when you’re away in an attempt to deter burglars.
+One of our favourite features is the fact that you can turn the light on from the app on your phone, which means you can even put your lights on from the car when you get home on a winter’s night.
+It also means you can make it look like someone is living in your home when you’re away to deter burglars.

-The fact the light can display 30 million colours is difficult to comprehend too.
+The fact that the light can display 30 million colours is difficult to comprehend.
 You can either ask your smart speaker for a generic colour, or you can find an exact shade using the colour palette functionality within the app on your phone.
 If you’re looking for a very specific shade, you’ll want to use the app.

 Once you’ve found a colour, you can save it as a favourite and in the future you’ll be able to activate it on the smart speaker by saying the name you saved it as.
-The app also allows you to set up routines for the light so you can schedule it to work like an alarm slowly getting brighter to wake you up on a morning.
+The app also allows you to set up routines for the light so you can schedule it to work like an alarm, slowly getting brighter to wake you up in the morning.

-The Philips Hue Go isn’t the most attractive product in the Hue range, and it doesn’t disappear into your furnishings and hide itself away like some products in the family.
+The Philips Hue Go isn’t the most attractive product in the Hue range, and it doesn’t disappear into your decor like some products in the family.
 If you’re looking for a bedside lamp, or you don’t mind the design, this likely won’t be a problem.

-With a battery life of three hours, we’re not convinced this is particularly portable for long trips away, but it’s lovely to have the option there if you remember that you’ll need to charge it up after a few hours of use.
+With a battery life of three hours, we’re not convinced this is particularly portable for long trips away, but it’s lovely to have the option there so long as you remember that you’ll need to charge it up after a few hours of use.

 At around £70, it’s one of the more expensive options for a portable smart light but it works well and comes with all of the Hue functionality we’ve come to love.
 The smart features are where the Philips Hue Go particularly excels.

-We love the fact you can control it easily with your voice, as well as the controls within the phone app, and the buttons on the back of the device make it easy for you to quickly cycle through a variety of different modes too.
+We love the fact that you can control it easily with your voice, as well as the controls within the phone app, and the buttons on the back of the device make it easy for you to quickly cycle through a variety of different modes, too.